Reservation poverty: Background

 The official poverty rate on reservations is 28.4 percent, compared with 12.7 nationally.
 About 36 percent of families with children are below the poverty line on reservations, compared with 9.2 percent of families nationally.
 These figures are absolute poverty rates as determined by the US Census.
 In 2010, the poverty threshold for a family of four with two children was $22,113.
 Some reservations in Washington, California, Wisconsin, Michigan, North Dakota, South Dakota, Arizona, and New Mexico fare worse, with more than 60 percent of residents living in poverty.

 Income levels on some reservations are extremely low.
 Five of the lowest per capita incomes in the country are found on reservations.
 Allen, South Dakota, on the Pine Ridge Reservation, has a low per capita income in the country, at $1,539 per year.
-The Lummi Nation gives their members zero per capita, even though they have a thriving Casino on their Reservation; the Silver Reef Casino, located 20 minutes from the Canadian Boarder.
 Overall, the per capita income of American Indians on Reservations is half that of all Americans.
 The median income on reservations is $14,097, compared to $41,994 nationally.